netzkolchose/django-computedfields/docs/manual.rst

 computed fields and can be omitted for ordinary database fields.
 The relation name part can span serveral models, simply name the relation in python style with a dot (e.g. ``'a.b.c'``).
-A relation can be of any of foreign key, m2m and their back relations.
+A relation can be of any of foreign key, m2m, o2o and their back relations.
-One2one relations are not supported yet.

 ..
 NOTE::